Waleed-Chaudhry/Tetris/README.md

 #Tetris

-This was my first fully functional Application
+This was my first fully functional application

 It was written in Java
 You can download the .jar file to run the applicaton

 Keys